 What is myrtle spurge?
 It’s a kind of weed bearing the scientific name of Euphorbia myrsinites.
 Myrtle spurge plants are very invasive and managing myrtle spurge weeds is not easy.
 Read on for information about methods of myrtle spurge control.

 What is Myrtle Spurge?

 So exactly what is myrtle spurge?
-It is a species of the spurge plant that is succulent.
+It is a species of spurge plant that is a succulent.
 It also has been called creeping spurge or donkey tail.
-The myrtle spurge bears yellow flowers but they are not showy and can be hidden by the bracts.
-But you’ll spot the blue-green succulent style foliage arranged in spirals around the stems.
+The myrtle spurge bears yellow flowers, but they are not showy and can be hidden by the bracts.
+You’ll spot the blue-green succulent style foliage arranged in spirals around the stems.

 Myrtle spurge plants are native to the Mediterranean, so it’s no surprise that they like sunny locations and well-drained soil.

 Myrtle spurge plants have a distinctive characteristic that make them problematic in your backyard: they have a white sap that is poisonous if ingested.
 Myrtle spurge toxicity results in nausea and vomiting.
 Just touching the sap is also unpleasant, since it can cause skin and eye irritation.